Mission, Vision, Summary of Programs

 Student Mentors before the Learning Center Orientation

 In the Foundational program, professionals who have earned graduate degrees in the fields of Education, Psychology, Educational Psychology, Special Education, Counseling, and Reading work to help each student design strategies for academic success.
-Students, who enroll in our optional programs on a semester-by-semester basis, will also be served by the Foundational support prior, during, and after enrollment in either of the fee-based programs.
+Students, who enroll in our optional programs on a semester-by-semester basis, will also be served by the Foundational support prior, during, and after enrollment in the fee-based programs.

 All qualified students have access to this assistance.
 The heart of the program is the student relationship with the Comprehensive Advisor.
 It is from this starting point that components of support are built as the student transitions to and persists at Wesleyan.
-Our students work with their Comprehensive Advisor each week to cover the following areas:
+Our students work with their Comprehensive Advisor to cover the following areas:

 - Specialized academic advising